mwittig/pimatic-yamaha-avr/README.md

 The following features are provided:
 * support for power switching, volume mute, volume control, input selection, and status display (main zone, only)
 * auto-discovery of devices for pimatic 0.9
+* action to select input source, devices for power switching, volume mute, volume control are "switch" or "dimmer" devices types and support the respective action operations

 Additional features can be added easily and I am happy to do this on demand.